gausby/graphql_deux/README.md

 ### Encoding to JSON

 Graphql-erlang uses the atom `null` to communicate no data.
-This is native to both JSON and the GraphQL spec.
+This is native to both JSON, the GraphQL spec, and quite common in the Erlang ecosystem.
 This means the final data-structure returned by GraphQL will contain `:null` atoms.
 This presents us with a problem: the atom `:null` is cast to the string `"null"` in all the Elixir JSON encoders I have looked at.
 This is because `nil` is special in Elixir, and thus is the one being translated into `null`—other special atoms are `true` and `false` who will be translated into their corresponding Boolean values.

 We could traverse the returned data-structures and replace `nil`s with `:null`s before passing them to one of the JSON encoders, but this